joshuawills/X-Compiler/docs/language.md

 `outChar` takes in a character and prints it to stdout, followed by a newline.

 `outFloat` takes in a float and prints it to stdout, followed by a newline.

-`inInt` takes in a string constant and an integer.
-It logs the string as a prompt, then reads an integer from stdin and writes to that mutable variable.

 `outStr` takes in a string constant and prints it to stdout.